 Enjoy some extra time at Mara Plains Camp free of charge!
 You will get one night for free when booking a three night safari at Mara Plains.
-This special offer is applicable for new bookings for arrivals between 11 January and 31 May 2022.
+This special offer is applicable for new bookings for arrivals between 1 November and 19 December 2022, between 11 January and 14 June 2023 and between 1 November and 19 December 2023.
 This special offer may not be combined with any other special offers.

 Tripadvisor comments Mara Plains Camp